Neural Koopman prior for data assimilation: Proof of Theorem

 with $\mathbf{D} = \textrm{diag}(i \alpha_1,i \alpha_2,...,i \alpha_d), \alpha_k \in \mathbb{R}.$ By denoting $\mathbf{K}^\tau = \exp(\tau\mathbf{L})$ (giving $\mathbf{z}_t$ by matrix multiplication with $\mathbf{z}_0$), we can write:

 If we write out $\mathbf{K}^\tau_{rs}$, denoting as $\mathbf{u}_r$ the $r\textsuperscript{th}$ column of $\mathbf{U}$, we get

-The exponential factor is periodic of period $\frac{2\pi}{\alpha_k}$.
+The exponential factors are periodic with periods $\frac{2\pi}{\alpha_k}$.
 Hence each entry of $\mathbf{K}^\tau$ is a linear combination of periodic functions.
 Mathematically, such a linear combination is only periodic when all the ratios between pairs of periods of the summands are rational.
 For all practical purposes, however, when numbers are represented with finite precision in a computer, such a linear combination can be itself seen as periodic.
-Finally, the same argument applies for the whole matrix $\mathbf{K}^\tau$ to be periodic.
+Finally, the same argument applies for all entries, with a common period, so the whole matrix $\mathbf{K}^\tau$ is periodic.

-This shows that the dynamics of linear dynamical system specified with a skew-symmetric matrix (when continuous) or with a special orthogonal matrix (when discrete) leads to periodic dynamics.
-Note that this property carries on to any time independent transformation of $\mathbf{z}_t$: for any regular enough function $\psi$, $\psi(\mathbf{z}(t))$ will itself be periodic with the same period as $\mathbf{z}(t)$.